 We put together this list to showcase some of the best jazz drummers of all time, from the early pioneers such as Max Roach and Art Blakey through to modern-day greats like Jeff “Tain” Watts and Brian Blade.

-But rather than simply run through our choices, we asked jazz drummers in 2020 for their input as to why each of these musicians are so important in the history of jazz, both in terms of the music and drums.
+But rather than simply run through our choices, we asked jazz drummers today for their input as to why each of these musicians are so important in the history of jazz, both in terms of the music and drums.

-Big thanks to those musicians who contributed and don’t forget to add your vote at the end or share your own ideas in the comments section.
+Big thanks to those musicians who contributed and don’t forget to share your own ideas in the comments section.